luk036/sphere-n/paper/n-sphere.md

 The main purpose of this algorithm is to provide a way to generate points on the surface of spheres of different dimensions (3D and higher).
 It takes as input the dimension of the sphere (n) and a set of base numbers used for the underlying sequence generation.
 The output is a series of vectors, where each vector represents a point on the surface of the n-dimensional sphere.

-The code achieves this through a combination of mathematical calculations and recursive structures.
+The algorithm achieves this through a combination of mathematical calculations and recursive structures.
 It uses several key components:

 1. The VdCorput sequence generator, which produces evenly distributed numbers between 0 and 1.
 2. Interpolation functions to map these numbers onto the surface of a sphere.